GISH123/NTU_Master_Thesis_Comparsion_between_LightGBM_and_CatBoost/README.md

 Implication:
 You should use CatBoost to predict if you want a better performance on common tabular medium-sized data.
 As for why catboost speed is much slower, I guess because Catboost preprocess categorical columns on its own, while LightGBM requires the data to be preprocessced before feeding into the model.
 Categorical column encoding is time consuming, and the CatBoost uses Target Encoding may be the reason why the model training speed is slow.

+In progress....
+Will upload the final thesis and powerpoints later.